ACBLmerge Logo

 Running the software for pair games

-Results from ACBLscore and the hand information must be available.
+Results from ACBLscore must be available.
+To get the most out of the program you should also provide an electronic hand record.
 The ACBLscore results must be saved in the “traveler format” as a text or HTML file.
 From within ACBLscore, navigate as follows: Reports (menu) → Recap/Press (menu) → Screen/File (LR) → 8.
 Press + Recap (traveler format).
 Alternatively, at the end you can select → 9.
 Short Press + Recap (traveler format), a slight variant that does not print out the home city for each player and presents the ranks in a more compact form.
 An example output filename would be 080914A.txt.
 If there are multiple sections, answer yes to the question, “Include recap for ALL combined sections?” so that pair names and rankings from all sections are included.
 The output will show the same board results multiple times but that will not affect the ACBLmerge program.

 Important: ACBLmerge processes a single ACBLscore event.
 It is written to handle multiple sections in a single event.
 But if you have multiple events in a game file, you must export each event separately and run ACBLmerge once per event.